rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 * Each cell is a value

 So in a tidy Titanic-dataset each row is representing a person on the ship.
 Each column is representing a variable (like age or gender).
-And each cell is representing a value (like gender of a specific person is "Male")
+And each cell is representing a value (like the gender of a specific person is "Male")

 ```R
 titanic_tidy